Chris Mobley

 858-243-8520

-Amber McEldowney has been with the California Marine Sanctuary Foundation (CMSF) since 2022.
-In her role, she works with the Protecting Blue Whales and Blue Skies program to engage companies that ship their goods into or out of California's ports.
-Prior to joining CMSF, Amber worked with the National Marine Sanctuary Foundation and the Channel Islands National Marine Sanctuary to organize marine debris cleanups at the Channel Islands and secured funding for marine debris workshops.
-Amber also has experience in environmental planning, coordinating greenhouse gas verification projects, and digital marketing in both the nonprofit and corporate sectors.
-Amber holds a Masters of Environmental Science and Management from the Bren School of Environmental Science and Management, and an undergraduate degree in Environmental Studies from the University of California, Santa Barbara.
+As an affiliate through the California Marine Sanctuary Foundation (CMSF), Amber works with the Protecting Blue Whales and Blue Skies voluntary vessel speed reduction program to reduce ship strikes to endangered whales, underwater noise, and air pollution.
+Specifically, she engages with companies that ship their goods into or out of California's ports to encourage higher shipping industry participation in the program.
+Prior to joining CMSF, Amber worked with the National Marine Sanctuary Foundation and the Channel Islands National Marine Sanctuary to organize marine debris cleanups at the Channel Islands.
+Amber also has experience in environmental planning, greenhouse gas verification projects, and digital communication in both the nonprofit and corporate sectors.
+Amber holds a Masters of Environmental Science and Management degree from the Bren School of Environmental Science and Management, and an undergraduate degree in Environmental Studies from the University of California, Santa Barbara.
 In her free time you can find her backpacking, paddling, or surfing.

 Captain Zac Montgomery